 This study used the Pediatric Cardiomyopathy Registry to determine risk factors at the time of diagnosis for poor outcomes in infants and children with HCM.
 The highest risk groups are patients with inborn errors of metabolism, as well as those with a mixed picture of HCM with dilated or restrictive cardiomyopathy.
 It is possible that some infants with metabolic and mitochondrial diseases may have been included in the idiopathic HCM group of infants less than 1 year of age, leading to poorer outcomes in this group.
 The study also identified important patient-specific risk factors, including young age, low weight, congestive heart failure, greater left ventricle wall or septal thickness, and poorer systolic function.
 These risk factors may assist in identifying patients who would benefit from aggressive medical therapy and/or early listing for cardiac transplantation.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Interventions and Structural Heart Disease

 Keywords: Heart Defects, Congenital, Ventricular Septum, Cardiomyopathy, Hypertrophic, Risk Factors, Heart Transplantation, Heart Diseases, Mitochondrial Diseases, Cardiomyopathy, Restrictive, Pediatrics, Heart Failure, Metabolism, Inborn Errors, Hypertrophy, Heart Ventricles, Cardiomyopathy, Dilated, Death, Sudden, Cardiac